microsoft/vscode-extension-telemetry/README.md

 # [@vscode/extension-telemetry](https://www.npmjs.com/package/@vscode/extension-telemetry)
 This module provides a consistent way for extensions to report telemetry over Application Insights.
 The module respects the user's decision about whether or not to send telemetry data.
+See [telemetry extension guidelines](https://code.visualstudio.com/api/extension-guides/telemetry) for more information on using telemetry in your extension.

 Follow [guide to set up Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/create-new-resource) in Azure and get your key.